 What To Expect From Your First BJJ Class: A Guide For Beginners

 Imagine you've been researching martial arts for weeks and finally decided on BJJ as your first choice.
 You're excited about the prospect of learning a new skill and meeting new people, but also nervous about what to expect from your first class.
-This blog post will tell you everything that is going to happen during your first BJJ class and what all those weird words mean!

-First of all, don't be intimidated by the other people in the class.
-Everyone there is a beginner at some point and they will be more than happy to help you out.
 The instructor will start by giving a brief introduction to BJJ and explaining the basic concepts.
 After that, it's time for the warm-up.
 This may seem like torture if you're not used to working out, but it's essential for preventing injuries.

 Next, you'll learn how to fall safely.
 This is another important safety precaution that can prevent injuries later on.
 You'll also learn some basic grappling techniques and how to apply them properly.
 Be prepared for a lot of drilling - this is when you practice the techniques you've learned so far.